Overpowering the Sun

 Because of the sweeping perspective which I wanted to capture the light could not be positioned really close to the subjects.
 It would be difficult to pull out these shots with just small hot shoe flashes unless it was dusk or I would have to place the main light closer and clone it out in post.

-Filed under Photo shoots, Photography, Tutorial, Wedding, Tagged 24-105mm, 24mm, 5D, 5D mark II, Beauty Dish, Canon, field, filter, flash, lighting, ND, ND4, ND8, on location, overpowering the sun, perspective, PocketWizard, polarizer, sky, strobe, sun, technique, wide angle
+Filed under featured, photo shoots, photography, tutorial, Tagged 24-105mm, 24mm, 5D, Canon, field, filter, flash, lighting, ND, ND4, ND8, on location, overpowering the sun, perspective, PocketWizard, polarizer, sky, strobe, sun, technique, wide angle